jenmitz/calendar-app/README.md

 This is a 9-5 work day calendar in which you can store a task to each hour of the day.

-### Current Features ###
+### Features ###
-- Save buttons save the corresponding hours' input to local storage
+- Save buttons save the corresponding hours' input to local storage, so that they persist after refresh
-- Displays current date and time, updated every second
+- Displays current date and time, updated every minute

-### Upcoming Features ###
 - Hourly color-coordination based on current time
-- Dynamic scaling
+    - gray = past
+    - red = current
+    - green = future

 ### Technologies Used ###